PlayrTBH/Management/README.md

 A hardened FastAPI application that exposes both a password-protected operator portal and a machine-to-machine API for orchestrating remote QEMU/KVM hypervisors.
-Deploy the management UI at **https://manage.playrservers.com** and publish the automation API at **https://api.playrservers.com** (typically by proxying the backend's dedicated API port through Cloudflare or nginx).
+The management UI lives at **https://manage.playrservers.com** and the automation API at **https://api.playrservers.com**, both operated by the PlayrServers control plane team.
 Remote hypervisors run a lightweight agent that authenticates with this application using a user-scoped API key issued through the management interface.
 Each operator owns their agents, SSH credentials, and audit history; no sensitive material is shared across accounts.
+Operators using the portal focus on onboarding hypervisors and agents—the hosting infrastructure is maintained separately by the platform team.

 ## Key Features